 Windows 10 is still supported by Microsoft, meaning it gets two regular updates every year.
 However, this isn’t necessarily a good thing.
 ZDNet explains how two updates every year are way too much for the average user.

 And these updates sometimes make games stop working out of the blue.
 This isn’t an issue on Windows 7 because there aren’t any surprise updates.
-Instead, you install Windows 7, update it, and it works like a charm from that point.
+Instead, you install 7, update it, and it works like a charm from that point.

 Windows 7 is still good enough for gaming.
-In addition, the overall performance in the latest AAA titles is similar to Windows 10.
+In addition, the overall performance in the latest AAA titles is similar to 10.